-Let's focus on the big three players right now: the HTC Vive, Oculus Rift, and Samsung Gear VR.
-All of them have Privacy Policies available to users on their websites, and not surprisingly, all have pretty similar clauses.
+Let's focus on the big players right now: HTC Vive, Oculus Rift, PlayStation VR, Google Daydream, and Samsung Gear VR.
+All of them have privacy policies available to users on their websites, and not surprisingly, all have pretty similar clauses.
 The language may change a little from one brand to the next, but they essentially say the same thing.
-I have to say, after reading through all that legal jargon, I totally understand why we usually skip over these documents, but it's interesting stuff once you've got it all translated and organized.

-Here's what all three Privacy Policies for these brands have in common:
+Here's what the privacy policies for these brands have in common

 Cookies are small files that store things like login information and ads you've already been exposed to on various sites.
 Beacons are a means for your device to communicate with a server and they're embedded in online content.
 That's not unique to VR; your laptop, desktop, phone, and tablet do it, too.